-Question Number Indicative content 7(b) Examiners should be alert to a variety of responses and should reward points which are clearly based on evidence from the text.
-This is not an exhaustive list but the following points are likely to be made: Stage Manager throughout the play emphasises the history and the spective of history in the life of Grover's Corners. by t individual human lives in the 'town' are transient, influenced greatly the passage of time.
+Question Number Indicative content 7(b) reward ers should be alert to a variety of responses and should points which are clearly based on evidence from the text. not an exhaustive list but the following points are likely to be Stage Manager throughout the play emphasises the history and the spective of history in the life of Grover's Corners. by t test individual human lives in the 'town' are transient, influenced greatly he passage of time.
 In Act I, entitled 'Daily Life' the Stage Manager ifies to the value of routine and daily activity.
-Simple acts such as ng breakfast and feeding chickens become subjects of dramatic nes. the third act underlines this theme when Emily returns from the dead Emily goes back to her twelfth birthday to watch it.
-"I can't look at everything hard enough," she says while she looks at the breakfast. " don't have time to look at one another."
-Eventually she says: "They don't understand, do they?" the writer poses the question whether human beings appreciate the nature of life and the brevity. the play is not dramatic but emphasises the routine activities like eating breakfast, delivering newspapers. • it ta t takes death for Emily to realise how important everyday life is. you "Oh "Do Simon Stimson, also dead, says: "To spend and waste time as though you had a million years."
-"Oh, earth you're too wonderful for anybody to realise you," says Emily.
-"Do any human beings ever realise life while they live it?
-Every, every minute? • the time structure of the play emphasises the overall theme.
+Simple acts such as ng breakfast and feeding chickens become subjects of dramatic nes. the third act underlines this theme when Emily returns from t Emily goes back to her twelfth birthday to watch it.
+"I can't lo everything hard enough," she says while she looks at the brea don't have time to look at one another."
+Eventually she says: don't understand, do they?" the writer poses the question whether human beings appreciate the nature of life and the brevity. • the play is not dramatic but emphasises the routine activities like eating breakfast, delivering newspapers. • it takes death for Emily to realise how important everyday life is.
+Simon Stimson, also dead, says: "To spend and waste time as a you had a million years."
+"Oh, earth you're too wonderful for anybody to realise you," say "Do any human beings ever realise life while they live it?
+Every ute? • the time structure of the play emphasises the overall theme.
 Level Mark A01/A02/A04 0 No rewardable material.
 Level 1 1-6 Limited knowledge and understanding of the text evident in the response Comments about the writer's use of characterisation/theme/plot/setting for literary effect show limited appreciation of the writer's craft Engagement with the text is basic, examples used are of limited relevance Where response requires consideration of two or more features, limited balance is evident